drewsamsen/spark-next/docs/development/REFACTORING.md

    - ✅ Refactored tag-service.ts to use the repository methods
    - ✅ Updated category-service.ts to use the repository methods
    - ✅ Updated job-service.ts to use the repository methods
-   - Implement a dedicated CategoriesRepository to handle categories specific operations instead of using direct DB calls
+   - Implement a dedicated CategoriesRepository to handle categories-specific operations

 4. **Complete Component Audit**:
-   - Perform a more thorough component audit to ensure all components are following the established patterns
+   - Perform a comprehensive component audit to ensure all components follow established patterns
    - Review all UI components to ensure they use hooks instead of direct service calls

 ### Medium Priority (2-4 weeks)

 1. **Testing Strategy**:
    - Implement unit tests for repositories and services
    - Create test fixtures and mocks for database interactions